-Peanut Butter Blossoms are a perfect anytime cookie made into a Christmas cookie when you add some festive flair by rolling them in colored sugar.
+Peanut Butter Blossoms are a perfect anytime cookie made into a Christmas cookie when you add some festive flair by rolling them in colored sugar (perfect to save for Valentine’s Day too.)
 This cookie recipe starts with a mix so it comes together super fast and is a time-tested crowd-pleaser cookie.
 This post contains affiliate links.

 Peanut Butter Blossoms are my husband’s all time favorite cookie.
 When we first met I wanted to impress him with my cooking abilities, so I tried the fussiest of fussy peanut butter blossom cookie recipe I could find — I think it involved lard.
 (P.S. if ever there was a food in need of a serious rebrand, it’s lard.
 How about “savory cooking fluff”?
 I mean c’mon, people.)
 Then one Christmas I was very pregnant and very tired.
 Shout-out to all those pregnant women who are ethereal and glowing.
 I was just large and in charge and tired.
 I grabbed a Betty Crocker peanut butter cookie mix and popped a few Hershey’s kisses on top and called it a day.
 My husband LOVED it and raved about how it was the best Peanut Butter Blossom he’d ever had.
 So that’s how I’ve made them since and always will!
 Fussy recipes are only worth the extra effort if they’re actually worth the extra effort, you know what I’m saying? 🙂